Services

 We know the platforms you built on

-We have built with and reviewed codebases from Base44, Lovable, FlutterFlow, Bolt, and Bubble.
-That means we can give you a straight assessment of what carries forward and what needs a rebuild, rather than defaulting to "start from scratch" to protect project scope.
-FlutterFlow exports in particular are clean enough that we can take your generated Dart code and extend it natively without throwing away the UI work already done.
+We have built with and reviewed codebases from Base44, Lovable, FlutterFlow, Bolt, Bubble, and web app builders.
+That means a straight assessment of what carries forward and what needs a rebuild, rather than defaulting to "start from scratch" to protect scope.
+React output often ports into a production Next.js codebase, and FlutterFlow exports are clean enough to extend natively, so you keep the work already done.

 Vibe: What is your bug fix and SLA policy after the App Store launch?